 We bring you our guide to living well in the world’s capitals, from exhibitions to cinema, food, drink, fashion, music and beyond.
 Just call it culture and take it, it’s yours.

 LONDON, FRIDAY 10th JUNE – SUNDAY 12th JUNE 2016

 Wear those mutton chops long and trousers flared

 Paul Newman and Robert Redford in Butch Cassidy and the Sundance Kid, John Travolta and Samuel L. Jackson in Pulp Fiction…and now, Ryan Gosling and Russell Crowe join the ranks of top movie bromances thanks to their new flick, The Nice Guys.

 Set in 1977 Los Angeles, we are introduced to two private detectives Jackson Healy and Holland March.
-Having teamed up to investigate a string of deaths of people involved in making a porn film, the two find themselves face to face with naked mermaids, an Elvis lookalike and
+Having teamed up to investigate a string of deaths of people involved in making a porn film, the two find themselves face to face with naked mermaids, an Elvis lookalike and a whole lotta trouble.

 The Nice Guys, out now